willnorris/dotfiles/readme.md

 which allows for "controlling the contents of your home directory via a version control system in a sane way".

-[homedir][] project.
-Rather than managing dotfiles in your home directory, rootdir manages system-wide configuration files.
-If you have multiple systems that share a lot of common configuration, this may be useful.
-For myself, I simply use rootdir to maintain version history of a number of system config files on my primary workstation.

 [Homedir]: http://trac.gerf.org/homedir